nmattei/cmps6790/_projects/Project0/Project0.md

 ## Assignment

 Follow the  `Project0` Notebook, and upload the `Project0.ipynb` file to Canvas.
+You can navigate to the [projects folder on GitHub if you want to see the file layout](https://github.com/nmattei/cmps6790/tree/main/_projects).

 ### Grading Rubric